-Refer to the drawings, located in the technical reference chapter, when installing and operating your PulstarTM p250 laser.
-Also reference the p250 quick start guide located on our website.
+Refer to the drawings, located in the technical reference chapter, when installing and operating your p400 laser.
+Also reference the p400 quick start guide located on our website.

-- Unpacking/Packing, Storage/Shipping, Mounting, Connecting, Cooling, Contents - p250 nomenclature/features
+Unpacking/Packing, Storage/Shipping, Mounting, Connecting, Cooling

-Unpacking/packing, Storage/shipping, Mounting, Connecting and Cooling
+Unpacking/packing, Storage/shipping, Mounting, Connecting, Cooling

-SYNRAD® recommends saving all of the laser's original packaging.
+SYNRAD[®] recommends saving all of the laser's original packaging.
 This specially designed packaging will protect the laser from damage during storage, relocation and/or shipping.
-Reference the drawings in the technical references section of this manual and the Quick Start Guide Series at Synrad.com for re-packaging p250 laser.
+See the Quick Start Guide and the Drawings in the technical references section, for re-packaging p400 lasers for shipment and/or re-location.

-See the drawings located on our website Synrad.com, or in the technical reference chapter in this operation manual mounting sections in the p250 Quick Start Guide located on our website.
-When mounting the laser, use only one metric or SAE fastener per mounting tab on the baseplate.
-Do not use any type of jackscrew arrangement as this will twist the baseplate and may distort the tube.
+See the drawings located on our website Synrad.com, or in the technical reference chapter in this operation manual mounting sections in the p400 Quick Start Guide located on our website.

-Contents Description
+Contents and Description